webdriverio-boneyard/webdrivercss/README.md

 * **y** `Number`<br>
   take screenshot at an exact xy postion (requires width/height option)

-* **exclude** `String|Object`<br>
+* **exclude** `String[]|Object[]`<br>
-  exclude frequently changing parts of your screenshot, you can either pass a CSS3 selector that queries one or multiple elements or you can define x and y values which stretch a rectangle or polygon
+  exclude frequently changing parts of your screenshot, you can either pass all kinds of different [WebdriverIO selector strategies](http://webdriver.io/guide/usage/selectors.html) that queries one or multiple elements or you can define x and y values which stretch a rectangle or polygon

 * **hide** `String`<br>
-  hides all elements queried by given CSS selector (via `visibility: hidden`)
+  hides all elements queried by all kinds of different [WebdriverIO selector strategies](http://webdriver.io/guide/usage/selectors.html) (via `visibility: hidden`)

-* **timeout** `Numbers`<br>
-  wait a specific amount of time (in `ms`) to take the screenshot (useful if you have to wait on loading content)

 The following paragraphs will give you a more detailed insight how to use these options properly.

 ### Let your test fail when screenshots differ

 When using this plugin you can decide how to handle design breaks.
-You can either just work with the captured screenshots or you could even break your E2E test at this position.
-The following example shows how to handle design breaks within E2E tests:
+You can either just work with the captured screenshots or you could even break your integration test at this position.
+The following example shows how to handle design breaks within integration tests:

 ```js
 describe('my website should always look the same',function() {